 14. Searching Amazon Warehouse

-Amazon Warehouse is a corner of Amazon’s main site that is dedicated to selling used, pre-owned and open box products.
-You can click on the furniture tab and either search for your needs or just see what’s on offer.
+How else to buy furniture cheap?
+Check out Amazon Resale, a corner of Amazon’s main site that is dedicated to selling used, pre-owned, and open-box products (often things that were returned unused or close to it).
+You can click on the furniture tab and either search for your needs or just see what’s available.

 15. Hitting the Yard Sales

 You can spend a Saturday or Sunday morning driving around town looking for treasures.
-Or, you can check out yard sales listings online, then map out a route that hits the yards or stoops with the most potential.
+Or you can check out yard sale listings online, then map out a route that hits the yards or stoops with the most potential.

 16. Asking About the Floor Model